Click for joy!

 3. Existing Metrics: Trends on the existing company metrics.

 This does not need to be very formal.
-Nor are many metrics needed in order to be able to make a data-driven assessment of the level of participation on the team.
+Nor are many metrics needed to be able to make a data-driven assessment of the level of participation on the team.

 Self-Reported